DrLex0/MightyVariableFan/README.md

 Next, log into the Pi through SSH and run:
 ```
 sudo stoppwmservices
-arecord -V mono -D hw:1,0 -f S16_LE -r 44100 test.wav
+arecord -V mono -D micsnoop -f S16_LE -r 44100 test.wav
 ```
 Say something into the microphone and stop the arecord process with ctrl-C. If you then copy the resulting test.wav file to your computer and play it, you should hear what you have recorded.
 If not, check the connections and alsamixer settings for the USB sound card (see the ‘calibrating’ section).
-If the recording has an awful lot of very low-frequency noise, then the cable going to the microphone is poorly shielded and picking up WiFi interference.
-(You might get away with this, but it is better to get a better cable.)
+Also verify that the `hw:1,0` ALSA device is actually the microphone, if not then update the ‘pcm’ value in `/etc/asound.conf`.
+If the recording is OK but has an awful lot of very low-frequency noise, then the cable going to the microphone is poorly shielded and picking up WiFi interference.
+You might get away with this, but it is better to get a proper shielded cable.

 ### Step 5: mount and connect the parts